EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 `PyGPlates` is not currently installable as a package and so needs to be in the python path (sys.path or PYTHONPATH).
 Installation instructions are available `here <http://www.gplates.org/docs/pygplates/index.html>`_.

-`PyGPlates` now supports Python 3 (in addition to Python 2.7) so you can now use pyBacktrack with either Python 2.7 or 3.
+`PyGPlates` supports Python 3 (in addition to Python 2.7) so you can now use pyBacktrack with either.
-The :ref:`Macports install example <pybacktrack_install_requirements_mac>` below shows one approach to selecting the default Python (2.7 or 3) using ``sudo port select``.
+The :ref:`Macports install example <pybacktrack_install_requirements_mac>` below shows one approach to selecting the default Python using ``sudo port select``.
 Another approach is using Python virtual environments where each environment has its own ``python``, ``pip`` and installed packages.
 However, currently pyGPlates does not yet work in virtual environments (at least on Mac systems).